nthiery/shared-sage-notebooks/2025-10-06-KLAIM2025-CouplingMathSoftware.md

 1. Context: the computational mathematics software ecosystem
     1. Mechanizing mathematics: the Tetrapod
 	2. What do we want to compute with?
-	3. Need to compose from a large ecosystem of components
+	3. Need to couple / compose from a large ecosystem of components
 2. Composing mathematical software
     1. Goals: transfers and procedure calls
     2. Barriers